-Typhoon Tino, internationally known as Kalmaegi, has resulted in a tragic death toll of 188 individuals, with 135 still missing and 96 reported injured, according to the Office of Civil Defense (OCD).
+Typhoon Tino, internationally known as Kalmaegi, has resulted in a tragic death toll of 188 individuals, with 135 still missing and 96 reported injured, according to the National Disaster Risk Reduction and Management Council (NDRRMC).

 The typhoon made landfall a total of eight times across the Visayas and Mindanao regions before it exited the Philippine area of responsibility on Thursday.